The Company

 RUBBERBAND also co-produced six films choreographed by Quijada, four of which are co-directed by him: Ever So Slightly, Gravity of Center, Secret Service and Small Explosions That Are Yours to Keep.
 Gravity of Center won in 2012 “Les Enfants Terribles” and “Air Canada” awards at the Rendez-Vous du Cinéma Québécois festival, as well as awards for Best Experimental Short Film and Best Cinematography in a Canadian Short Film at the CFC Worldwide Short Film Festival, among others.
 Hasta La Próxima, made in 2003, was a finalist in the short film category at the American Choreography Awards.
 Quijada is also involved in the creation of three music videos for the songs Man I Used to Be by k-os, La Garde by Alexandre Désilets and Blue Wonderful by Elton John.

-Now celebrating its 20th anniversary, RUBBERBAND has represented Canadian artistic innovation across the United States, and in Europe, Mexico, and Japan.
+For more than 22 years, RUBBERBAND has represented Canadian artistic innovation across the United States, and in Europe, Mexico, and Japan.
 At the forefront of Montreal’s dance community, the company is recognized internationally for its original vision of contemporary dance.

 Artistic director and choreographer